victorjeman/victorjeman-website/data/posts/content/how-to-write-cleaner-css-when-implementing-a-responsive-design.md

 blog5_|4|
 ```

-Write cleaner CSS and avoid seeing it crossed out by encapsulating it in different media queries when implementing a responsive design.

 Talk is cheap, so I’ve created a <a href="https://codesandbox.io/s/spring-moon-gfpmt?file=/index.html" target="_blank" rel="noreferrer">CodeSandbox</a> and <a href="https://github.com/victorjeman/clean-responsive-css-example" target="_blank" rel="noreferrer">GitHub</a> project where you have the complete example with different CSS files exploring all three approaches.

 Check them out.

 **P.S.** There is a small mistake in the **clean-responsive.css** file, an overriding CSS declaration.
 See if you can spot it.

-<h2 id="#section-5">Lasts thoughts</h2>
+<h2 id="section-5">Lasts thoughts</h2>

 Of course, there are times when we have to override something to which we don’t have direct access.
 Maybe we added a fancy UI kit that is doing 50% of what we need, and the rest needs to be adjusted.
 Maybe you are in a rush, and the project manager just wants you to fix the styling for that freaking button.
 What you gonna do, there is no point in ”wasting a day” 🤯 .

 Still, we should strive to make our CSS as straightforward as possible when we have a chance.
 One way is to encapsulate your CSS blocks in particular media queries when implementing a responsive design.
-This approach won’t solve all your problems, but it will make it easier to debug big projects’ style.
+This approach won’t solve all your problems, but it will make it easier to debug a big project’s style.

-See this <a href="https://developer.chrome.com/docs/devtools/css/overrides/" target="_blank" rel="noreferrer">short tutorial</a> from Chrome Developers if you want to learn more about overriding CSS declarations.

 I’ve been using this approach for personal projects for a long time.
-It’s easier for me to keep things clean in projects where only I work 😀.
-Two years ago, I also read <a href="https://www.smashingmagazine.com/2018/12/generic-css-mobile-first/" target="_blank" rel="noreferrer">this article</a>, which made me even more confident that this approach is worth using.
+It’s easier for me to keep things clean in small personal projects; can't say the same about all the projects that I've done 😀.

+Two years ago, I read <a href="https://www.smashingmagazine.com/2018/12/generic-css-mobile-first/" target="_blank" rel="noreferrer">this article</a>, which made me more confident that this approach is worth using.

-**Final P.S.** It will be awkward if you start inspecting this website and will see a bunch of overriding rules.
-Hopefully, there are no grave mistakes.
+See also this <a href="https://developer.chrome.com/docs/devtools/css/overrides/" target="_blank" rel="noreferrer">short tutorial</a> from Chrome Developers if you want to learn more about overriding CSS declarations.

 **Have a great day!**